katherinetien/seattle-teenbirth-outcomes/README.md

 Data were pulled from Opportunity Insights' [Opportunity Atlas](https://www.opportunityatlas.org/), an online database of anonymous data following 20 million Americans from childhood to mid-30s with the goal of identifying areas of the United States with best and worst social mobility.
 The [dataset](raw-data.xlsx) compiled employment rate, fraction married, and teen birth rate organized by census tract in Seattle, WA.

 ## Data Answer
+Interactions between teen birth rate, employment rate, and fraction married were analyzed using multiple linear regression. regression-data.png
+As shown in th